The Best Aimchess Alternative in 2026 (Honest Look)

 Best for: players who want to know exactly which pattern they keep missing.

 On top of pattern detection, an 8-dimension Skill Radar (Openings, Tactics, Defense, Positional, Endgame, Calculation, Time Management, Resilience) gives you a single visual of where you sit and how that's changed over time.
-The whole loop — engine analysis, pattern detection, radar, personalised replay queue — is free during closed beta with no card on file.
-The gap, honestly, is that Chess DNA does not yet have a native mobile app (the web app is mobile-responsive) and the community is smaller than Aimchess's.
+The core loop — engine analysis, pattern detection, radar, personalised replay queue — is free to start with no card on file; Pro ($5.99/month or $49.99/year) unlocks all 16 patterns, unlimited challenges, and 250 games of history.
+The gap, honestly, is that Chess DNA's community is still smaller than Aimchess's — the product itself ships on web, iOS, and Android.

 Lichess Insights — Best Free Option